Wriar/boilerplate/README.md

 # express-ts-ejs-scss-HTTPS-boilerplate
  A TypeScript boilerplate template for full-stack HTTPS production express apps.
  TypeScript is setup and configured, as well as a HTTP/HTTPS server with express-session.
 EJS as the view engine is included as well SASS for CSS.
+Nodemon Development, SASS Support, and TSC compiler are setup out-of-box.

 > [!IMPORTANT]
 > HTTPS is enabled by default!
 You will need to use ``.generateCertificates.ps1`` script to create a self-signed certificate/key pair.
 If you do not want to use HTTPS, set ``useSSL = false`` in ``server.ts``.